meenu2122002/spotify-/README.md

-# spotify-ensure connectivity to internet
+# Ensure connectivity to internet